There

 Possibly the most underrated of French white

-wines, Jura wines come from the south of the Franche-Comté region,
+wines, Jura wines come from the south of the Franche-Comté area,

 the west-facing slopes of the Jura hills that look out across the wide